lauurnce/feedy/docs/notes/storage.md

 - Any SQLite client can open the file directly, which makes ad-hoc debugging easy.
 - There is no implicit cleanup.
 Removing data is always a deliberate, separate action.
 - Concurrent writers are out of scope.
 The tool assumes one process at a time.
 - Internal row ids stay internal.
-Callers identify entries by their upstream id.
+Callers identify entries by url.
 - Backing up means copying one file.
 Do it before any manual schema surgery.